How important is The Hate U Give right now?

 GIVE IT TO: upper-MS, HS

-REVIEW: I’ve put off writing this review for almost two weeks now.
-How can any review I write possibly do this book justice?
+I’ve put off writing this review for almost two weeks now.
+How can any review I write possibly do The Hate U Give justice?
 How can I emphasize its importance and potential to change minds and hearts?
 It is so eye-opening, and while I’m sure there will be people who bash it or disagree with Starr’s decisions or what the novel is trying to say, I really hope everyone, including adults (especially adults), takes the time to read it.

-I’m sure there are people who will read it and just get mad, but those are people whose opinions are absolutely set in a certain way.
+I’m sure there are people who will read The Hate U Give and just get mad, but those are people whose opinions are absolutely set in a certain way.
 If your mind is set, it will be easy to harumph the book, and probably nothing will ever change your opinion or make you see anything different from what you already believe to be true.

 I also loved Starr’s boyfriend, Chris, a white basketball player at Starr’s school.
 I wasn’t sure about him at first–I thought Starr’s romantic life might go another direction–but Chris loves Starr and wants to understand her “other” life outside their school.
 I really respected how he supports Starr’s decisions and stays with her during the riots.

-THEMES: racism, Black Lives Matter, family, gangs, poverty, police shootings
+THEMES: racism, Black Lives Matter, family, gangs, poverty, police shootings, gun violence

 THE BOTTOM LINE: Whether or not you agree with the Black Lives Matter movement, I urge everyone to read this important book.
 It’s well-written and interesting, and the characters feel like real people we might actually know.
 A must-read and among 2017’s best.
 Don’t miss it!